xinwenfu/VChat_KSTET_Multi/README.md

 		<img src="Images/I30.png" width=600>

 		* The File Descriptor used for the socket can also be extracted, however this is essentially a random number from call to call, so we cannot rely on this from exploit to exploit.
 So the Socket Handle information is not that useful in this case.
-4. Use the following shell code from the [blog](https://fluidattacks.com/blog/vulnserver-kstet/) provided by fluid attacks
+4. We will generate shellcode from the following shell code provided in the fluid attacks [blog](https://fluidattacks.com/blog/vulnserver-kstet/).
 	```
 	sub esp,0x64            ; Move ESP pointer above our initial buffer to avoid
 							; overwriting our shellcode